javadsabbagh/kata-rust/README.md

 # kata-rust
-Doing daily kata in rust.
+Daily kata done in rust, till I get fluent in this language!